danielprietsch/AgileDevOps/README.md

 # OVERVIEW

-The AgileDevOps solution aims to create the entire workflow, tests and build of the NODEJS application (hello.js) until its deploy.
-Provisioning docker containers in swarm mode (cluster), where Traefik performs load balancing and reverse proxy.
+The AgileDevOps solution aims to enable the instant creation of a test environment for provisioning services/micro-services for the practice of everyday actions.

+The current version 1.2 of the solution provides the creation of a Linux VM Ubuntu 18.04 with docker containers running the nodejs application "hello.js", which basically says the name of the container that is being triggered.
+Routed via reverse proxy and balanced by Traefik.

-This solution only creates the Swarm Managers, the deployment of the Swarm Workers will be created in future versions.
+NOTE: This solution only creates the Swarm Managers, the deployment of the Swarm Workers will be created in future versions.
 NOTE: The Jenkins build process is still just a simulation, I'm also working on deploying this feature.
-Helps are very welcome! :D
+Helps are very welcome! : D

-AUTOMATIZED PROCEDURE:
-Starts Ansible Playbook bootstrap.yml ... >>
+AUTOMATIZED PROCEDURE: Starts Ansible Playbook bootstrap.yml ... >>
-Installing all softwares used in Solution (git, (jenkins), Docker-ce ... >> Configuring Docker Swarm Manager ... >>
-Starting Playbook firstdeploy.yml ...>>
-Starting AgileDevOps Solution ... >>
-Git >  Jenkins Simulated Task > Docker >  Swarm Cluster > Traefik (Balancer + Reverse Proxy + Logs) >>
-Nodejs APP Starting...
-OK!
+Installing all softwares used in Solution (git, (jenkins), Docker-ce ... >> Configuring Docker Swarm Manager ... >> Starting Playbook firstdeploy.yml ... >> Starting AgileDevOps Solution ... >> Git> Jenkins Simulated Task> Docker> Swarm Cluster> Traefik (Balancer + Reverse Proxy + Logs) >> Nodejs APP Starting ...
+OK! \ O /: D
-\o/  :D

 ![alt text](https://raw.githubusercontent.com/danielprietsch/AgileDevOps/master/draw.png)